Tenants’ rights all the time

 Tenants’ rights during the pandemic

-Until at least August 31 if a tenant cannot pay rent because of lost income due to Covid-19 the landlord cannot go to court to evict.
+New York State’s rent moratorium has been extended to January 15, 2022.
+Tenants who cannot pay rent because of lost income due to Covid-19 cannot be evicted.
 This moratorium covers all tenants with or without leases or other agreements, documented or undocumented.
 If a building is sold, the moratorium applies to the new owner.

 This flyer from Citizen Action of New York explains tenants’ rights under NY’s Covid emergency legislation.
 If a landlord goes to court to try to evict, tenants may ask for a ‘hardship declaration form.’